-Our Guest Speaker Wowed everyone!
+Our Guest Speaker Terry Aske wowed everyone!
 Here are some highlights of her talent!

 Members were able to sell their handicraft on this evening there was lots to see and buy our Guild library continued to purge their books and magazines.
 Members were busy catching up on what they have been doing the last month and getting ready to save their seats for our guest speaker.